 Focusing on the quality of ADHD assessments is crucial.
 A rigorous and thorough diagnostic process ensures that increases in diagnosis rates reflect better detection and awareness, rather than overdiagnosis.
 High-quality assessments involve comprehensive evaluations by qualified professionals, considering a full range of symptoms and impacts on daily life.

 There is no robust evidence to suggest that ADHD is significantly overdiagnosed in the UK.
 Instead, the increasing diagnosis rates likely indicate previously unmet needs and reduced stigma.
-Ensuring high-quality assessments and continuing public education about ADHD are key to addressing the condition effectively.
+Providing thorough assessments and ongoing public education about ADHD are essential for effective support.
 The focus should remain on accurate diagnosis and appropriate treatment to support those genuinely affected by ADHD.

 Shares